 2. The associated order is \(\le\), the ordinary order.

-3. The invariant measure \(\mu\) is given by \(d\mu(x) = (1/x) \, dx\).
+3. The invariant measure \(\mu\) is given by \(d\mu(x) = (1 / x) \, dx\).

 For the graph \( ([1, \infty), \le, \mu) \),

-1. The path function \(\gamma_n\) of order \(n \in \N\) is given by \(\gamma_n(x) = \ln^n(x) / n!\) for \(x \in [1, \infty)\).
+1. The left walk function \(u_n\) of order \(n \in \N\) is given by \(\gamma_n(x) = \ln^n(x) / n!\) for \(x \in [1, \infty)\).

-2. The generating function \(\Gamma\) is given by \(\Gamma(x, t) = x^t \) for \( x \in [1, \infty) \) and \( t \in \R \).
+2. The left generating function \(U\) is given by \(U(x, t) = x^t \) for \( x \in [1, \infty) \) and \( t \in \R \).

 Suppose that \(X\) has the exponential distribution for \( ([1, \infty), \cdot) \) with rate parameter \( \alpha \in (0, \infty) \).